lnthorne/studious-octo-funicular/docs/updates.md

 ### Dec 21, 2024

 - With the new sign up profile picture, there is an issue where if I create the new profile, the profile gets created.
 But the auth service doesnt navigate us to the homepage.
 If I comment out the profile image it works, so something to do with the new service.
 Actually, we dont even get signed into the new account.

+### January 6, 2025

+- Set a time limit for bids, after 30 days of sitting in pending it gets sent to rejected.